 Gender could also play a role in mortality.
 Multiple studies suggest a higher mortality rate among those assigned female at birth.

 Parkinson’s disease is classified by stages, ranging from 1 to 5.
 Stage 5 is the most advanced.
 Advanced stages may increase the risk of health complications that can reduce lifespan.

-The symptoms of Parkinson’s are gradual and sometimes unnoticeable early in the disease.
-Common signs include:
+The symptoms of Parkinson’s are gradual and sometimes unnoticeable in the early stages of the disease.
+They may include: